 This was done by William I who wanted to have aristocracy loyal to him.
 Another important accomplishment of Norman rulers was the construction of large castles all over England.

-The Norman Era in England began when William the Conqueror defeated King Harold of England in 1066.
+The Norman Era in England began when William the Conqueror defeated King Harold of England in the Battle of Hastings in 1066.
 The era continued till 1154 when the new dynasty of Angevins came into power.
 During this era, various social and political changes were brought about in England which endured over the subsequent centuries.